Book asks if Bruce Springsteen helped bring down the Berlin Wall

 They were growing restless and impatient for reforms.

-The author uses eyewitness accounts, interviews with Springsteen's manager and translators, documents from concert organizers and files from the Stasi secret police to tell the story of how "The Boss" ventured behind the Iron Curtain and, perhaps unwittingly, mobilized his fans.
+The author uses eyewitness accounts, interviews with Springsteen's manager and translators, documents from concert organisers and files from the Stasi secret police to tell the story of how "The Boss" ventured behind the Iron Curtain and, perhaps unwittingly, mobilised his fans.

 "It's great to be in East Berlin.
 I'm not for or against any government.
 I came here to play rock 'n' roll for you, in the hope that one day all barriers will be torn down," Springsteen said at the concert 16 months before East Berliners tore down the wall.